MahmoudHegazi/Destructuring/README.md

 ```

-Or use the object's name in the function that has the radius property
+2.  use the object's name in the function that has the radius property

 ```javascript
 const circle = {